marcelpetrick/DevNotes/BeenThereSeenThat/20220613_KDAB_QtDevCon_TrainingDay_DebuggingAndProfilingQtApplicationsOnLinux/README.md

 * attach later via -p $(pidof programname) and then detach later (ctrl+c)
 * since Linux 5.1: use --aio for asynchronous I/O
 * yocto has a standard recipe for perf: also use the z-standard
-* benchmark on laptop or target? more comfortable on desktop -> but ground-truth on target; but if some improvement was done at desktop, then it will apply at tagret as well; but always do the final run on the target (especially due to constrained ressources: like just one cpu-core, task being switched otu, memory constraints, ..)
+* benchmark on laptop or target? more comfortable on desktop -> but ground-truth on target; but if some improvement was done at desktop, then it will apply at target as well; but always do the final run on the target (especially due to constrained resources: like just one cpu-core, task being switched out, memory constraints, ..)
 * for windows: Vtune, mtuner and also etw - uiforetw (brue dawson)
 * imx6 has maybe perf, but measures maybe on the very first core!